 They aren’t THE KEY, though.
 We don’t live and breathe by reading levels.
 Unfortunately, because we have done this for years, we have also taught parents to.
 This tool has become a source of stress for some parents.
 Reading levels became something they were never meant to be.

 So, what should we be doing instead?
-What should our guided reading practice be structured around?
+What should our reading small group practice be structured around?

 Looking at How Students Learn to Read